awentzonline/image-analogies/README.md

 Installation
 ------------
 You'll want to run this on a GPU.
+[Here are the docs](http://deeplearning.net/software/theano/tutorial/using_gpu.html) for getting up and running.

 [Install latest keras and theano](http://keras.io/#installation) (requires theano, no tensorflow atm).